antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day2.md

  In a new tab a detailed view of this specific tumor genome is shown.
 When hovering over the plot the mouse opens a magnifier window.

- This green button will open up the Google form with which you can submit your answers for sections 1.5 and 1.6.

-  <button class="course googleform" onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLScJf_kpFbMQx6Y6xW8Yb4SdMGlXir3Tbpsip-oUZKwzNVAQ1g/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1.5 and 1.6</button>

  ---------
    ![](_static/images/R2d2_logo.png)**What do the green and red areas mean in the circosplots?
 And the arches crossing the circle?**